UMiamiLibraries/code4lib2020-get-results-es/creating-docker-file.md

 echo "Checking Elasticsearch node 2 is ready" /usr/local/wait-for-it.sh esdata-1.local:9200 -s --timeout=120 -- echo "Node 2 is ready!"

+# Install search app dependencies
+echo "Installing search app dependencies" cd /home/site/wwwroot composer install

 # start apache
 /usr/sbin/apache2ctl -D FOREGROUND

 {% endhighlight %}
 </p>

-<p>This code will wait 2 minutes for the Elasticsearch containers (we will create these in a later section) to be ready and then starts up the Apache server listening on port 80.</p>
+<p>This code will wait 2 minutes for the Elasticsearch containers (we will create these in a later section) to be ready.
+It will also install the search app dependencies defined in the composer.json file, and then starts up the Apache server.</p>

 <p>The Dockerfile should look like this at this point:</p>